 Along the spectacular Big Sur coast, you'll find a unique glamping experience: Treebones Resort, with 16 yurts perched on redwood platforms, each with sweeping views of the Pacific Ocean.
 Step inside for some surprisingly swanky touches such as queen-size beds and cushy couches, plus sinks, heaters and electric lights.
 Outside, deck chairs provide the perfect vantage point for jaw-dropping sunsets.

 Other accommodations—truly unique ones—are available as well.
-Designed by a local artist, Human Nest and Twig Hut are “wood-art” installations that up to two adventurous people can sleep in, making for a Big Sur sojourn unlike any other.
-And at the other end of the luxury spectrum is the solar-powered 500-square-foot “autonomous tent,“ a cocoon-like structure that includes a private deck, claw-foot shower, king-size bed, gas fireplace, and outdoor fire pit.
-Traditional bring-your-own-tent campsites with restroom and shower facilities are available as well.
+Designed by a local artist, Human Nest and Twig Hut are 'wood-art' installations that up to two adventurous people can sleep in, making for a Big Sur sojourn unlike any other.
+And at the other end of the luxury spectrum is the solar-powered 45-square-metre 'autonomous tent', a cocoon-like structure that includes a private deck, claw-foot shower, king-size bed, gas fireplace and outdoor fire pit.
+Traditional bring-your-own-tent campsites with toilet and shower facilities are available as well.

-In addition to simply reveling in the peaceful beauty of it all, there's no shortage of things to do nearby.
-Book a private guided daylong hike—your guide with drive you between trailheads—and visit Julia Pfeiffer Burns State Park and Limekiln State Park, or enjoy sea kayaking with a local guide in San Simeon Cove, a natural harbor 15 miles to the south.
-Treebones also sports a full restaurant, a sushi bar, a spa, a heated pool and hot tub (available to all stays) and an outdoor bar with that same ocean view, where you can kick back with a glass of wine or a local beer after a day of hiking, kayaking, or simply hanging out at the resort.
+In addition to simply revelling in the peaceful beauty of it all, there's no shortage of things to do nearby.
+Book a private guided day-long hike—your guide will drive you between trailheads—and visit Julia Pfeiffer Burns State Park and Limekiln State Park, or enjoy sea kayaking with a local guide in San Simeon Cove, a natural harbour 15 miles to the south.
+Treebones also features a full restaurant, a sushi bar, a spa, a heated pool and hot tub (available to all residents) and an outdoor bar with that same ocean view, where you can relax with a glass of wine or a local beer after a day of hiking, kayaking or simply hanging out at the resort.

 Giraffes, cheetahs, javelinas, desert kit fox—these are some of the remarkable wild animals that will be in your desert dreams when you book an overnight at this unforgettable facility, in the Palm Springs region.
 March through May, guests enjoy a cracking campfire, then curl up inside your private tent (cots provided but you bring your own sleeping bag and toiletries) and listen for night sounds, or relax outside to gaze at a sky-ful of stars.
 Wake up to enjoy an exclusive private tour of The Living Desert, which showcases animals of the world’s deserts, then stroll through the site’s botanical gardens and explore a network of paths to head into the adjacent Santa Rosa Mountains.